FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 **Description**:

-Tests the root after performing three update calls with the specified inputs.
+Tests the root after performing five update calls with the specified inputs.

 **Inputs**: